 AmeriCorps and Outward Bound: A Partnership of Outdoor Education

 Although Outward Bound and AmeriCorps each have distinct legacies and unique missions, at their core, both organizations are committed to developing leaders, improving lives, and fostering a spirit of service that makes our world a better place.
-With closely aligned goals and values, Outward Bound and AmeriCorps often work in concert to enhance community outcomes and provide leadership opportunities for students and members.
+With closely aligned goals and values, Outward Bound and AmeriCorps often work together to enhance community outcomes and provide leadership opportunities for students and members.
 For example, the qualities that make Outward Bound so appealing and beneficial to participants are similar to those of the AmeriCorps National Civilian Community Corps (NCCC).
 In the NCCC program, teams of young adults live and travel together, completing short-term service projects across the country in 6-8 week intervals – a structure that shares significant parallels with an Outward Bound expedition.

 One of the key ways that Outward Bound and AmeriCorps collaborate is, quite simply, by training each other’s participants.
 Katrina Mathis, Assistant Director of Recruitment and Partnerships for AmeriCorps NCCC explains,